Highway to Hope

 Mandatory Entry-Level Training (MELT) is a provincial requirement introduced by Ontario’s Ministry of Transportation to ensure all new Class A drivers meet standardized training requirements before attempting their road test.

-All new drivers pursuing a Class A licence must successfully complete an approved MELT program prior to testing.
+Any new driver seeking an AZ licence must successfully complete an approved MELT program prior to testing.
 This requirement exists to improve safety, consistency, and professionalism across Ontario’s commercial trucking industry.

 Individualized Instruction

-Training includes focused, one-on-one instruction with experienced trainers.
-This allows participants to progress at a pace that supports their individual learning needs while building confidence behind the wheel.
+Training includes focused, one-on-one instruction that allows students to progress at a pace that supports their individual learning needs while building confidence and competence behind the wheel.

 *Training is delivered by CHET Academy as Highway to Hope’s official training partner.